7 Steps to Creating Tailored Content to Grow Sales

 • Do you collect personal information about your customers, like birthdays or work anniversaries, which also trigger emails?

-• Is your systems designed to leverage Christmas or another holiday when your sales tend to spike?
+• Are your systems designed to leverage Christmas or another holiday when your sales tend to spike?

-• Do your products have a long history or have any of them changed significantly over time in ways you can highlight in your content?
+• Do your products have a long history, or have they changed significantly in ways you can highlight in your content?

 • Can you create or participate in events that would allow you to highlight your company and products?